Ermanno Mauro

 Ermanno Mauro, OC (born 20 January 1939, in Rovigno d'istria) is an Italian-born Canadian operatic tenor who has received the Order of Canada.

 He emigrated to Canada in 1958, becoming a naturalized citizen in 1963.
 He has sung all over the world including at the Metropolitan Opera, Teatro alla Scala (La Scala), Royal Opera House, Palais Garnier, and many more.
-In 1976 and 1979, he sang as lead Tenor at Palais Garnier.
-Ermanno has also played the lead role in many famous Operas such as, Il trovatore, Pagliacci, La bohème, etc.
+In 1976 and 1979, he sang as lead tenor at Palais Garnier.
+Ermanno has also played the lead role in such operas as Il trovatore, Pagliacci, La bohème, etc.